TeraNovaLP/Comet/README.md

 ```
 That's it!
 You have a full running Comet repository and can begin to work on your app.

+## Debugging and Releasing

+The Documentation can you find [there](https://github.com/PlayPerium/Comet/wiki/Debugging-and-Releasing).

 ## License

 [MIT](https://github.com/PlayPerium/Comet/blob/master/LICENSE)